nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-null-handling-take-two.md

 ```
 **Code Snippet 7:** *AbstractSqlServerExtensionDataset*

 We see in *Code Snippet 7* how the `AbstractSqlServerExtensionDataset` has a section for metadata, and in that section is a method: `getColumnNullMap`.
-The method takes an integer as input parameter, and it returns an array of type `boolean`.
+The method takes an integer as an input parameter, and it returns an array of type `boolean`.

 > **NOTE:** The Java SDK is open source, and you find it [here][6].

-So what happens when the Java language C++ extension populates the dataset which is used as input parameter is:
+So what happens when the Java language C++ extension populates the dataset which is used as an input parameter is:

 * The extension creates a `boolean` array for each non-nullable Java datatype columns.
 * The extension loops each row for each column in the dataset.
 * Where there is a null value, for a primitive data type, the extension assigns the default value of the data type to that column.
-* When the extension comes across a null value in a non-nullabe Java data type column, it sets the boolean array value to `true` in the column array for that particular row.
+* When the extension comes across a null value in a non-nullable Java data type column, it sets the boolean array value to `true` in the column array for that particular row.

 With this in mind we can change the code in *Code Snippet 5* to handle null values, or rather handle values in the dataset that originates from a SQL Server null value: